Assault / Aggravated Assault

 The crime of Assault is defined by Florida Statute 784.11.
 There are essentially three elements that must be present in order for an assault to occur: The first element under the statute is that there must be a threat made by one person to do harm or commit some type of violence against another.
 The second element requires that the person making the threat must have had the present ability to actually carry out the threat at the time it was made.
 The third element under the assault statute requires that the threat must have created a well-founded fear in the victim’s mind that he or she was about to be harmed.

 As stated above, the distinction between a simple threat and an assault is whether there existed a present ability at the time the threat was made to actually carry out the threat.
-By way of example, if you threaten to hurt someone while speaking with him or her on the telephone, such conduct would probably not rise to the level of an assault because there is no present ability on the part of the victim to actually carry out the threat.
-However, on the other hand, if a threat is made while standing in another’s personal space, while speaking in a loud or aggressive tone, such conduct may very well create a reasonable fear in the victim’s mind that he or she is about to be harmed and therefore constitute the crime of assault.Can I Be Sentenced To Jail If Convicted of Assault?
+By way of example, if you threaten to hurt someone while speaking with him or her on the telephone, such conduct would probably not rise to the level of an assault because there is no present ability on the part of the perpetrator to actually carry out the threat.
+However, on the other hand, if a threat is made while standing in another’s personal space, while speaking in a loud or aggressive tone, such conduct may very well create a reasonable fear in the victim’s mind that he or she is about to be harmed and therefore constitute the crime of assault.Can I be Sentenced to Jail if Convicted of Assault?

 Assault is punishable as a second degree misdemeanor (not more than 60 days in jail and a $500 fine).
 Assaults involving "special victims" are classified as first degree misdemeanors and are punishable by up to one year in jail.
-Additionally, if an assault is committed with the use of a deadly weapon or while committing a felony, you can be charged with aggravated assault, which bumps it up from a misdemeanor to a third degree felony, punishable by up to five years in prison.Who Is Considered A "Special Victim"?
+Additionally, if an assault is committed with the use of a deadly weapon or while committing a felony, you can be charged with aggravated assault, which bumps it up from a misdemeanor to a third degree felony, punishable by up to five years in prison.
+As a Brevard County criminal defense lawyer, I am here to help you.Who is Considered a "Special Victim"?

 It is very important to have an experienced attorney if you are charged with Assault in Florida.
-Assault is a very subjective charge and is actually very defensible, especially with the knowledge and experience of a qualified attorney.
+Assault is a very subjective charge and is actually very defensible, especially with the knowledge and experience of a qualified Brevard County criminal defense attorney.
 I have the experience necessary to help provide a valid defense to the charge of assault.
 Obviously every situation is different, but some of the possible defenses to assault charges are that there was lack of intent to actually threaten the alleged victim; there was no ability to actually carry out the alleged threat; lack of an imminent threat; lack of reasonable fear by the alleged victim; the threat was conditional and therefore not imminent; or that the victim misrepresented the facts.

 If you or a friend or family member were arrested for Assault, regardless of whether the crime allegedly occurred in Melbourne, Palm Bay, Cocoa, Cocoa Beach, Merritt Island, Titusville, Rockledge, Viera, Cape Canaveral, Satellite Beach, Indian Harbour Beach, West Melbourne, Melbourne Village, Melbourne Beach, Indialantic, Palm Shores, Grant-Valkaria, Mims, or anywhere else in Brevard County, Florida, Contact me to immediately schedule your free consultation.